truenas/middleware/docs/userguide/index.rst

 types of shares and services are available:

 * **Apple (AFP):** FreeNAS® uses Netatalk to provide sharing services to Apple clients.
 This type of share is a good choice if all of your computers run
-  Mac OS X. Configuration examples can be found in Apple (AFP) Shares.
+  Mac OS X.

 * **Unix (NFS):** this type of share is accessible by Mac OS X, Linux, BSD, and professional/enterprise versions of Windows.
 It is a good choice if there are many different operating systems in your network.
-Configuration examples can be found in Unix (NFS) Shares.

 * **Windows (CIFS):** FreeNAS® uses Samba to provide the SMB/CIFS sharing service.
 This type of share is accessible by Windows, Mac OS X, Linux, and BSD computers, but it is slower than an NFS share.
 If your network contains only Windows systems, this is a good choice.
-Configuration examples can be found in Windows (CIFS) Shares.

 * **FTP:** this service provides fast access from any operating system, using a cross-platform FTP and file manager client application such as Filezilla.
   FreeNAS® supports encryption and chroot for FTP.
-Configuration examples can be found in FTP.

 * **SSH:** this service provides encrypted connections from any operating system using SSH command line utilities or the graphical WinSCP application for
   Windows clients.
-Configuration examples can be found in SSH.

-* **iSCSI:** FreeNAS® uses istgt to export virtual disk drives that are accessible to clients running iSCSI initiator software.
-Configuration examples can be found in iSCSI.
+* **iSCSI:** FreeNAS® supports the export of virtual disk drives that are accessible to clients running iSCSI initiator software.

 Start Service(s)
 ----------------